-Being asked to dull down my enthusiasm for creating compelling and emotionally moving work due to reality simply being uninterested in it played a big part in the process of sobering me up.
-But I whole-heartedly disagree.
-Just because reality is working a certain way right now does not mean that it has to remain in that state forever.
-And if I can, why should I not aim to make the world more beautiful and engaging, instead of plastering yet another neon sign atop another one?
+I want to create things with a longer shelf-life than just a few days before they vanish into the abyss of yesterday’s fancy.
+Being asked to dull down my enthusiasm for creating compelling and emotionally moving work due to reality allegedly being uninterested in it played a big part in the process of sobering me up, because I wholeheartedly disagree.
+Reality is what we make of it, seeing as we all are part of it.
+So why should we be satisfied with the way things are, if we have an opportunity to actively influence our surroundings and the interpersonal communication with what we have to offer?
+If I can, why should I not aim to make the world more beautiful and engaging, instead of plastering yet another neon sign atop another one?

 My personal way of releasing my imagination is retreating into art, and so I picked up traditional sculpting in late 2011.
 I have come to cherish every moment spent digging into clay and shaping it to my imagination.
 And seeing what it does to me, someone who was urged to suppress her imaginative and artistic side for years and solely conform to pre-defined patterns offered up by society, it is my goal to give back to the younger generation.
 I want every child and teenager to see that imagination is what holds us together, and that remaining playful, curious, and engaged with the world around you as opposed to just passively consuming whatever is being served up on the digital platter is vital to the survival of our society.